-Action Name: Flood Mitigation Interest Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Zoning Board, Village Board Hazards of Concern: Flood Description of the Problem: The Village does not have a formalized list of damaged properties or property owners which may be interested in flood mitigation measures, such as elevation or acquisition.
+Action Name: Flood Mitigation Interest Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Zoning Board, Village Board Hazards of Concern: Flood Description of the Problem: The Village does not have a formalized list of damaged properties of property owners which may be interested in flood mitigation measures such as elevation or acquisition.
 Maintaining these lists can assist the Village in identifying and prioritizing properties to mitigate.
-Description of the Solution: · evelop a list for inventorying system, vents and property owners who are res, such as elevation or acquisition.
+Description of the Solution: The Floodplain Administration will develop a list for inventorying system or properties damaged by flood events and property owners who are interested in flood mitigation measures, such as elevation or acquisition.
 Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 3 Benefits: Keeping a list of damaged properties and property owners interested in flood mitigation efforts may lead to the elimination of flood damage to homes and residences, which creating an open space for the municipality and increasing flood storage.
-Impact on Socially Vulnerable Populations: Collecting data regarding homeowners that reside within flood prone areas provides an opportunity to introduce location-specific opportunities for assistance.
+Impact on Socially Vulnerable Populations: Collecting data regarding homeowners that reside within flood prone area provides an opportunity to introduce location-specific opportunities fo assistance.
 Removing homes from the floodplain immediately removes the risk to life and property.
-Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
+Impact on Future Development: Increased outreach to homeowners within a flood prone area will limic construction in areas that are prone to hazard events.
 Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
-Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
-Impact on Capabilities: This action will create a new Village capability, while enhancing its current NFIP capabilities.
+Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilitie and emergency services including health and medical, law enforcement and search and rescue.
+Impact on Capabilities: This action will create a new Village capability, while enhancing its curren NFIP capabilities.
 Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 Areas experiencing flooding conditions may increase.
 Removing structures from the floodplain will reduce the response and recovery costs as a result of these events and decrease the loss of human life as a result of these events.
 Elevating structures will reduce the recovery costs as a result of these events.
 Mitigation Category Local Plans and Regulations (LPR) CRS Category Preventative Measures (PR) Priority High Alternatives Action Evaluation